JackieYJC/CS32-Project3-FrackMan/README.md

 # FrackMan
-Coded by Jiachen Yang in UCLA CS32 Intro to Programming II.
+Coded by Jiachen Yang in UCLA CS32 Intro to Programming II, using mostly C++.

 This is a game called "FrackMan".